Ultimator14/mf-installcab/README.md

+# December 2020 Notice

+This may be broken with prefixes created with Proton 5.13, due to permission issues with how they symlink dll files.

 # May 2020 Notice

 For many games this script is not needed anymore, and may soon not be needed at all.